rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ![Open vscode debugger launch.json](images/vscode-debuggerLaunch.png)

-Add an configuration entry to the launch.json file that looks something like this:
+Add a configuration entry to the launch.json file that looks something like this:

 ```json
 {